 The simple answer is no. Traditional coconut macaroons are stuffed with refined and artificial sugars and ingredients such as sweetened condensed milk which makes them not keto.
 This recipe, however, does not contain any sweetened condensed milk and, instead, is made with wholesome keto-friendly ingredients.

-- Instant Pot Peanut Butter Cheesecake
+- This Instant Pot Peanut Butter Cheesecake is protein-packed, and flavorful.

-Great news, you have made it this far which means you probably made or are making this recipe!
+Great job making these macaroons!
 It would go a long way if you could leave a ⭐rating on the recipe card or comment in the comments section below.

 Feel free to follow me on my social channels!
-Tag me @weeatatlast (formerly paleolowcarbkate) on Instagram, pin it on Pinterest, or like my Facebook for the latest updates!
-Don't forget to subscribe to my YouTube channel or Newsletter for regular recipe notifications!
+Tag and follow me @weeatatlast on Instagram, Pinterest, and Facebook for the latest updates!
+Don't forget to subscribe to my YouTube channel or our Newsletter for regular recipe notifications!

 📖 Recipe

-Easy Paleo Low-Carb Keto Coconut Macaroons
+Keto Coconut Macaroons

 Video